bigjason/midge/README.md

 # Midge

 Midge is a quick and cheap [javascript module](http://www.adequatelygood.com/2010/3/JavaScript-Module-Pattern-In-Depth) system for the rails asset pipeline.
+It supports multiple namespaces and

 ## Installation